MobileTeleSystems/data-rentgen/docs/entities.rst

 - Spark applicationName is parent for all its runs (applicationId).
 - Spark applicationId is parent for all its Spark job or Spark execution.
 - Airflow DAG is parent of Airflow task.
-- Airflow Task Instance triggered a Spark applicationId.
+- Airflow Task Instance triggered a Spark applicationId, dbt run, and so on.

 It contains following fields: